DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **9.Do you think these attacks were automated?
 Why?**

-Yes, the attacker use the automated script to steal the files via the SMTP server.
-We can see the time gap between each attacks is pretty small.
+No, the attacker manullly steal the files via the SMTP server.
+We can see the time gap between each attacks is larger than two minutes.

 ![08](/Pictures/Digital Forensics/Linux Forensics/08.png)